 The following suggestions are intended to help those who would like to be introduced to praying the office, whether alone or in a group.
 The Sarum Office may seem overwhelming unless it is approached in manageable portions.

-An excellent place to begin is with Compline, the evening office.
+An excellent place to begin is Compline, the evening office.
 One might make use of both the Latin and the English versions side by side (the Latin is Part A-11; the English is Part EPA-11).
 The material of Compline does not require reference to any other parts of the Office.
 It can be sung directly from the one file throughout the year.
+This material is also available for purchase in book form–see under ‘Books’ above.

 Once Compline is understood and manageable, one might turn to Lauds and Vespers.
 One might approach Lauds by singing the Antiphon to the Benedictus, and the Benedictus itself, followed by the appropriate Prayer, as found in the Temporale or Sanctorale.
 Likewise, one might become accustomed to Vespers by simply singing the Antiphon to the Magnificat,and the Magnificat itself, followed by the appropriate Prayer.
 Once the pattern of these has become well understood, one might include also the Chapter and Hymn at Lauds and Vespers, as well as the Preces which close the service on ferias.